-Today I thought I'd share some thoughts about transitioning from being a teen writer to being an adult writing for teens!
+Today, I thought I'd share some thoughts about transitioning from being a teen writer to being an adult writing for teens!
 Because I'm only twenty, I've spent most of my life as a teen writer.
 Now that I'm twenty, I no longer count as one, and that is an interesting thing to think about.
-I almost want to have a crisis about it, except I'd rather just take a nap.
+I almost want to have a crisis about it, except I'm too tired for that.

 I started writing when I was quite young, as discussed in this post.
 By the time I was twelve, I had finished my first two novels and was sending out to publishers (I hadn't quite figured out the agent thing yet).
-I'm one of those people you might like to call "obstinate."
-This is much of the reason why I'm still sending out.
-It also meant I was super passionate about kid writers getting taken seriously.
-I once got a rejection from a very big publisher stating that they don't accept children because they'll be ashamed of their work later.
+I'm pretty obstinate, which is much of the reason why I'm still sending out.
+This is also part of why I was super passionate about kid writers getting taken seriously.
+I once got a rejection from a big publisher stating that they don't accept children because they'll be ashamed of their work later.
 That's probably the worst rejection I've ever gotten.
 I was furious.

-Hello and welcome back to "on this day in my history!"
-We'll take a journey through my old journals and see what was happening in my life on September the 20th through the years, starting with 2005.
+Hello, and welcome back to On This Day in My History!
+We'll take a journey through my diaries to see what was happening in my life on September the 20th through the years.
 Enjoy!

 Today's Wordy Wednesday is going to be a bit different.
-I'll be sharing part of my recent YA contemporary project, WHAT IT TAKES TO DEAL.
-I'm going to post part of the first chapter as a before (from the first draft) and then as an after (the current edit).
+I'm going to share part of my recent YA contemporary project, #FibromyalgiaStory in a before/after comparison of the first draft and the current edit.
 This way, I can demonstrate my editing process while also showing you some of my writing.
-Hope you enjoy it!

 Keep in mind that this is still in the editing process, so it's totes not a final draft, at all.

 Right now, I'm back at BYU - Idaho for Fall semester!
-My last semester as a sophomore, but also kind of my first semester as a junior?
+This is my last semester as a sophomore, but also kind of my first semester as a junior?
 Online classes make things weird.
 Anyway, I'm excited and nervous, and I have a small cat jumping all over and being crazy.

-All of that is good reminder of how I'm not a traveler, at all.
+All of that is good reminder of how I'm not much of a traveler.
 Going between college and home drives me nuts.
 I am perfectly happy sitting in my room on my computer or reading, because I am social like that.
-When I do travel, it's usually for a writing or music retreat/conference, which I do absolutely love to do when I get the chance!
-But the one place I would really love to travel, on an actual vacation just-for-fun basis, is to Britain.
+When I do travel, it's usually for a writing or music retreat/conference, which I do absolutely love!
+But one place I would really love to travel, on an actual just-for-fun vacation, is to Britain.

-It was Doctor Who that made me realize how much I loved British culture, and Sherlock that reinforced it.
-I already had a bunch of favorite authors from England, but I'd never really thought about the culture of the area and how much it would be a fangirl's mecca until I got into the BBC shows.
+It was Doctor Who that made me realize how much I loved British culture and Sherlock that reinforced it.
+I already had many favorite authors from England, but I'd never really thought about how much it would be a fangirl's mecca until I got into those BBC shows.
 Now, I am dying to go there!
 My dear friend Julia was just there this summer, studying abroad at Oxford, and I am terribly, terribly jealous.
 I think I spend half my time being jealous of her, haha!
 But it's okay, 'cause I also love her and her writerly face. 😊

-So today I thought I'd sort of plan out an ideal (literary themed) trip to Britain, the places I'd go if I ever got to go to ye olde country.
-Now, this is a very vague itinerary--I don't have a particular order, because I don't have a central location (i.e. hotel) to map out from.
+Today, I thought I'd plan out an ideal (literary-themed) trip to Britain.
+This is a very vague itinerary.
+I don't have a particular order because I don't have a central location (i.e. hotel) to map out from.
 I do know, however, that I would be using trains.
 Lots of trains.
 And buses.
 Because England.

-Today, I thought I'd give a recap to all of you of where you can find me on the Internet!
-It's good to be accessible, as a writer, and I love to hear from readers and writers and fandomers alike!
-So here are the places where you can contact/follow me, my work, and my interests.
+Today, I thought I'd let you know where you can find me on the Internet!
+It's good to be accessible, as a writer, and I love to hear from other people!
+So here are the places where you can contact or follow me, my work, and my interests.

-*For an up-to-date list of where I am on social media, see the blog sidebar or the About Me page.*
+(For an up-to-date list, see the blog sidebar or the About Me page.)

-Through This Website: You can contact me by commenting on these blog posts!
+Through This Website: You can contact me by commenting on mu blog posts!

-E-mail: I do have an e-mail especially for my writing career, firstname.lastname@example.org.
-If you creep on me, I will block you.
-But otherwise, let me know your thoughts!I I also have a weekly e-mail newsletter you can sign up for, both on the blog sidebar and the front page of this site, through which you'll get website news, blog posts, a list of recommended YA giveaways from around the web, and a quote of the week.
+E-mail: I have an e-mail especially for my writing career, firstname.lastname@example.org.
+If you creep on me, I will block you, but otherwise, let me know your thoughts!I I also have a weekly e-mail newsletter you can sign up for on the blog sidebar or on the front page of this site.
+In this newsletter, you will find website news, blog posts, a list of recommended YA giveaways, and a quote of the week.

 Facebook: Check out my Facebook page!
-I'm the most active on here in terms of my authorly career, with news updates, blog posts, book recommendations, and any cool posts/videos/etc I find on the web.
+I'm the most active here in terms of my authorly career, with news updates, blog posts, book recommendations, and any cool posts I find on the web.

 Welcome to September!
 In a couple weeks, I return to BYU - Idaho (with Spartacus) for Fall semester!
-I'm now officially on Spring/Fall track, thank goodness, and I'm eager to return, though also a bit nervous.
-I'll be taking primarily English classes along with a couple religious bits and a required science class.
+I'm now officially on Spring/Fall track, thank goodness, and I'm eager to return.
+I'll be taking primarily English classes along with a couple religious ones and a required science class.

 Why I Hate James Pat...